When I was a younger entrepreneur, I couldn’t help but wonder if investing in real estate was a good idea.

 Maybe you just graduated, maybe you just started your own business.
 You’re trying to figure out out your career, your strengths, the ideal location for you to prosper.
 You never know, because there may be an opportunity in another city, and then you’ll have to move.

 In that situation, I recommend that you rent because you want to be mobile.
-You want to be flexible, especially if you’re a millennial, and save that down payment to invest in yourself.
+You want to be flexible, especially if you’re a millennial, and instead of investing in real estate just save that down payment to invest in yourself.

 Or if you’re an entrepreneur starting a business, invest that amount in your business, so you can grow it.
 When that business makes you more money, look into buying.
 But for now, rent if you’re still earning and you’re still learning.